Flasheek/LED-clock/README.md

 Features:
 - wi-fi connectivity
-- weather info from OpenWeatherMaps
+- weather info from openweathermap.org
+- time and day info from pool.ntp.org
-- 3 sizes of clock display
+- clock display in 3 different fonts
-- weather animation in background
 - temperature display
+- day of week display using simple graphics
+- background weather animation
+- ability to cycle between different variants of displays
-- brightness setting from encoder
+- ability to set brightness using encoder

 TODO and known bugs:
 - ESP8266 resets randomly every couple of days with HW WDT reset